 Task 2.
 Progress Payments, Contract Change Orders, Requests for Information, Field Directives, etc…: The consultant team shall be responsible for working with the contractor to produce progress payments that are in line with the acceptable work accomplished each month.
 Any contract change orders shall be produced by the consultant and a written description of the necessary change, a cost analysis of any alternatives considered, and detail of the cost changes either by item or work description so that the City Manager may evaluate the cost change impacts to the project.
 All field directives not resulting in any cost changes to the work shall be produced in writing.
 All Requests for Information produced by the contractor shall be routed through the consultant team to the City for response.
 Consultant shall keep an up to date and accurate log of CCO’s, RFI’s and FD’s.

-Task 3: Construction Inspection: The consultant team shall provide an experienced on site inspector, whom has experience with sewer main line, services laterals, and excellent communication skills to help facilitate work that takes place on private property to connect the residents homes and abandon their septic systems.
+Task 3: Construction Inspection: The consultant team shall provide an experienced on site inspector, whom has experience with water main line, services laterals, and excellent communication skills to help facilitate work that takes place on private property to connect the residents homes to the new water system.
 It’s assumed this project will take 120 working days to complete, and that the construction inspector will be available to be on site the entire time.
 The proposal cost herein for inspection services shall include prevailing wages, travel time, per diem and any other costs associated with the inspection services under a single hourly rate for inspection services.

-Task 4: Pre and Post Project Photos: The consultant team shall produce a data base of pre and post project photo’s in particular on each of the 73 lots where sewer service lines are going to be installed, and septic tanks abandoned.
+Task 4: Pre and Post Project Photos: The consultant team shall produce a data base of pre and post project photo’s in particular on each of the 73 lots where water service lines are going to be installed.
 The City shall have and be responsible for the collection and approvals from the home owners for temporary construction easements.
 The photo data base of each lot prior to the installation of improvements is an important historical reference which all parties can recall as may be necessary from time to time.

 Task 5: Project Close Out: Consultant shall prepare in conjunction with the construction team and Owner all punch-lists and monitor the completion of the punch-lists by the Contractor.
 Coordinate and receive all close-out items including as-built drawings, operation and maintenance manuals, and warranties as required.
 Assist with resolving all contract issues, warranties, bonds, etc. at closeout of project.
 Prepare a final close out report with recommendation as to final payment, notice of completion, and file system for retrieval of closeout documentation.